attaswift/BTree/README.md

     and to [insert a B-tree into another B-tree][BTreeCursor.insertTree].
 (Keys need to remain ordered correctly, though.)

--   Merge operations (such as `BTree.union` and `BTree.symmetricDifference`) are highly tuned to detect when they can skip over entire subtrees on their input, linking them into the result or skipping their contents as required.
+-   Merge operations (such as [`BTree.union`][BTree.union] and [`BTree.symmetricDifference`)][BTree.symmetricDifference]
+    are highly tuned to detect when they can skip over entire subtrees on their input, linking them into the result or skipping their contents as required.
 For input trees that contain long runs of distinct elements, these operations can finish in as little as O(log(*n*)) time.
 These algorithms are expressed on top of a general tree merging construct called [`BTreeMerger`][BTreeMerger].